When a merchant starts accepting online orders, they’ve officially entered the card not present world.

 To a merchant however, a purchase online versus in-store are two very different scenarios, especially when it concerns liability for accepting a fraudulent transaction.

 Let’s dive into an example that will help illustrate the difference for merchants.
+This will help you to understand who pays for credit card fraud and chargeback merchant rights.

 John Smith is a video-game enthusiast, eagerly awaiting the release of a new game.
 Release day has finally come, and he heads down to his local store to purchase it, happy to discover that he can grab a copy in-store.